 In this paper, we extend an angular momentum probability surfaces (AMPS) approach for visualizing dynamics of quantum spin systems based on generalized observable operators.
-The plotted 3D-surfaces conveniently represent symmetries of density matrices and allow spotting their presence (orientation, alignment, etc.) or absence even when direct analysis of (timedependent) density-matrix elements is not obvious.
-Three different experiments are used to demonstrate applicability of the

-- 265 novel visualization approach: (I) evolution of heteronuclear H-C spin pair during the zero- to ultralow-field (ZULF) NMR experiment; (II) physicochemical conversion of parahydrogen during signal amplification by reversible exchange (SABRE) experiment at high magnetic field; and (III) spin dynamics in the ensembles of pairs of spin-1/2 nuclei during the spin-lock induced crossing (SLIC) experiment.
-The presented approach allows visualizing complex dynamics in multispin systems and may find applications for describing hyperpolarization experiments utilizing parahydrogen (PHIP and SABRE) and general - 270 NMR experiments especially at zero- to ultralow-field conditions.
+The plotted 3D surfaces conveniently represent symmetries of density matrices and allow spotting of their presence (orientation, alignment, etc.) or absence even when direct analysis of (time-dependent) density-matrix elements is not obvious.
+Three different experiments are used to demonstrate the applicability of the novel visualization approach: (i) evolution of the heteronuclear ${}^{1}H{}^{-13}C$ spin pair during the zero- to ultralow-field (ZULF) NMR experiment; (ii) physicochemical conversion of parahydrogen during the signal amplification by reversible exchange (SABRE) experiment at a high magnetic field; (iii) spin dynamics in the ensembles of pairs of spin-1/2 nuclei during the spin-lock-induced crossing (SLIC) experiment.
+The presented approach allows visualization of complex dynamics in multi-spin systems and may find applications for describing hyperpolarization experiments utilizing parahydrogen (PHIP and SABRE) and general NMR experiments, especially under zero- to ultralowfield conditions.